C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Sales Analysis: Some sales analysis of data using pandas and matlibplot
 ### Pokemon Jupyter: Playing around with pokemon datasets using pandas
 ### Web Map: Plotting volcanoes and world population data using folium
+### Section 13 - English dictionary: a program that returns the definition for a given word.
+Uses similarity indices for incorrect spelling
+### matplotlib graphs: some graphs, nothing special
 Plz no flame